 High-voltage batteries in vehicles with full-electric drivetrains are tested at a state of charge (SoC) of 12.5 percent (± 2.5 percent), with a minimum of 25 miles of travel capacity on the battery.
-The high-voltage batteries in hybrid vehicles will be tested at an SoC of 12.5 percent (± 2.5 percent), with no minimum mileage range requirements.
+To avoid the possibility of the hybrid system attempting to begin a charge cycle, (i.e. engine start), the high-voltage batteries in hybrid vehicles will be tested at the minimum SoC recommended by the manufacturer.
 Maintenance fuses are not removed, but additional precrash and postcrash precautions specified by the vehicle manufacturer are followed.
 Equipment will be added to the high-voltage system in accordance with manufacturer recommended procedures for monitoring electrical isolation as per FMVSS 305.
 Thermocouple(s) also will be attached to the high-voltage battery to detect temperature increases that may indicate a thermal runaway condition.